Brian Dooreck MD

 How are hemorrhoids diagnosed and treated?

-In order to diagnose hemorrhoids, your doctor will have to examine your anus and rectum.
-External hemorrhoids can often be seen with a simple visual examination of the anus.
-Internal hemorrhoids, however, require digital examination in which your doctor inserts a lubricated, gloved, finger into the rectum to feel for any abnormalities.
-These simple exams are typically all that is needed to confirm the presence of hemorrhoids.
+To diagnose hemorrhoids, your doctor must examine your anus and rectum.
+External hemorrhoids can often be seen with a simple examination of the anus.
+Internal hemorrhoids, however, require a digital exam in which your doctor inserts a lubricated, gloved finger into the rectum to feel for any abnormalities.
+These simple exams are typically all needed to confirm the presence of hemorrhoids.

-Topical creams: These creams often contain steroids and numbing agents to reduce swelling/inflammation and help manage pain.
+Topical creams often contain steroids and numbing agents to reduce swelling/inflammation and help manage pain.

-High fiber diet: Consuming more fiber (leafy greens, legumes, plenty of fruits, and vegetables) can help to reduce straining or pressure when passing bowel movements.
+High fiber diet: Consuming more fiber (leafy greens, legumes, plenty of fruits, and vegetables) can help reduce strain or pressure when passing bowel movements.

 Warm water soaks: Doing this can aid in reducing pain and swelling.